Eczema: Protecting Your Skin from Infection, Cracking, and Discomfort

 Since eczema reveals itself in a variety of types and from a variety of causes, some known and some unknown, it is important to determine which kind you have before you can find the proper treatment.
 Different types of eczema can include atopic dermatitis, irritant/allergic contact dermatitis, dyshidrotic eczema, and seborrheic dermatitis.

 Atopic dermatitis has no known cause, but many people are born with it.
 It is thought to come from an altered skin barrier or immune system defect.
-Dyshidrotic eczema and seborrheic dermatitis often affect the hands, feet, scalp, face, and other body areas in the form of blisters.
+Dyshidrotic eczema and seborrheic dermatitis often affects the hands, feet, scalp, face, and other body areas in the form of blisters.
 Irritant/allergic dermatitis results from skin exposure to irritating chemicals such as bleach or harsh cleansers.